Helping Meet Your Sustainability Goals

 Biobased Plastics

-Biobased plastics are made in whole or in part from renewable sources such as corn, potato skins, sugar cane, PLA, Bio PE, and nylon.
+Biobased plastics are made in whole or in part from renewable sources such as corn, potato skins, sugarcane, grapeseed, and other wood- or plant-based materials, often blended with PLA, Bio PE, or nylon.

 Some biobased resins are 100% recyclable and will not be a contaminant if they enter the recycle stream.